-- UA Grantham has an "open door" policy any staff member or department can be contacted via phone or email. - Academic-related requests may be made by submitting the Academic Appeal Form available on GLife. - Grade appeals and similar academic concerns should be made following the policy outlined in the University Catalog.
-The appropriate UA Grantham personnel will analyze and then attempt to remedy the situation. - All student concerns or service requests will be routed to the appropriate department. - Appropriate UA Grantham staff members will analyze the concern or service request and attempt to remedy the situation, generally within five business days but no longer than 30 business days. - Students should include their UA Grantham student number (GID) in all correspondence.
+- UA Grantham has an "open door" policy any staff member or department can be contacted via phone or email. - Grade appeals and similar academic concerns should be made following the policy outlined in the University Catalog.
+The appropriate UA Grantham personnel will analyze and then attempt to remedy the situation. - All student concerns or service requests will be routed to the appropriate department. - Appropriate UA Grantham staff members will analyze the concern or service request and attempt to remedy the situation, generally within five business days but no longer than 30 business days.

+Students should include their UA Grantham student number (GID) in all correspondence.